Complying with NYC Fair Workweek Laws 2024

 Direct Shift Swaps

-Here’s how Hot Fill works:
+Here’s how the Available Shifts Pool works:

 Calculation of Right to Rest Compensation Payment